 Named after its 54mm steel flat burrs, the X54 offers 35 stepless grind settings ranging from espresso to French press, with a 1,050RPM motor and a 500g capacity hopper.
 The overall design is reminiscent of a scaled-down version the company’s PEAK grinder, porting over features (for better or worse, more on that later) more commonly found in commercial settings—including programmable timed grinding—but with a more consumer-friendly $849 price point.

 In action, the whisper-quiet grinder—Mahlkönig states it runs at under 70dB—by and large had no real grind retention to speak of; what you put in is what you got out.
 The X54 offers a consistent grind across nearly the full spectrum of settings, though a few boulders do start to creep in deep into the coarser end.
 To illustrate this, we broke down 20 grams of coffee ground on three different settings: 3 (espresso), 17 (v60 pour-over), and 33 (Chemex).
 The espresso grind was sifted into >250μm, 250-500μm, and <500μm, with the v60 and Chemex being sifted into >500μm, 500-1,000μm, and <1,000μm.
 (Originally the latter two were sifted to >250μm, but practically 0g were produced.)
-The results can be seen in the scroll-through below.
+The results can be seen below:

 The big feature of the X54 is the programmable timed grinding.
 But a timed grinder is only as good as its accuracy.
 To put that to the test, we ran a 250g bag of coffee through the X54 set to grind for 10 seconds.
 And much to our surprise, the amount of coffee in the hopper didn’t have much of any effect on performance.
 After two trial doses that produced pretty low weights (only one of which is reflected in the graph below), the X54 settled in nicely to right around a 17-gram output with a variance of about .1 or .2 grams.